raulrobinson/python_FastAPI/README.md

   - Get a Single Post Handler
   - Remove Post Handler
 - Add the Routes to the FastAPI Middleware Stack

+## - RESTful API with Python,SQLAlchemy, & FastAPI: Access and Refresh Tokens
+## - RESTful API with Python, SQLAlchemy, & FastAPI: Send HTML Emails

+How to create a **CRUD** RESTful API with Python, FastAPI, SQLAlchemy ORM, Pydantic, Alembic, PostgreSQL, and Docker-compose to perform the basic **Create/Read/Update/Delete** operations against a database.

+- Python, FastAPI, PostgreSQL CRUD API Overview
+- Prerequisites
+- Setting up FastAPI and PostgreSQL
+- Setting up Environment Variables
+- Connecting to the PostgreSQL Server
+- How to Create Database Models with SQLAlchemy
+- Creating Validation Schemas with Pydantic
+- Creating the FastAPI Controllers
+- Adding the FastAPI Routers
+- Conclusion
+- FastAPI and PostgreSQL CRUD API Source Code

 ## Python, FastAPI, PostgreSQL CRUD API Overview